RicoVergara94/ShamirsSecretSharingAlgo/README.md

     * Compiles source code of the project.

 3. `mvn test`
-    * Runs tests for the project.
+    * Runs the unit tests for the project.

 4. `mvn install`
     * Deploys the packaged JAR/ WAR file to the local repository.